And more to the point, how did I end up here?

 Since working in rescue in France, I’ve come to see the extent of the problem with ‘security’ dogs like Malis and GSD, many of whom are subjected to the most horrendous training regimes.
 Whilst the problem with hunt dogs will persist until hunting with packs of dogs is no longer legal, at least they are kept in packs and have company.
 For malis and GSD, they are often kept alone and isolated in tiny crates for much of the time.
 You can read about it here (in French) The plight of the malinois has touched me more than any other aspect of my work.

-Currently I have two dogs.
+Currently I have three dogs.
 I also foster for the refuge from time to time.
-I have a geriatric malinois and a groenendael.
-Last year, I had seventeen little fosterees who stayed for a night or two until they found a home.
+I have a geriatric malinois, a groenendael cross and a young baby maligator.
+I’ve dialled back the fostering, but I’ve had over a hundred dogs stay here, even if only for a night or two.
 Some make it through the week before they’re rehomed.
 One great big lump was here over a year, but it doesn’t always go like that.
 I often have a bathroom full of kittens during kitty season too.